From Spring Documentation:

 exceptions, as described in Exception Translation.Spring provides further stereotype annotations:

-is a generic stereotype for any
+and@Controller.@Componentis a generic stereotype for any

-for more specific use cases (in the
+specializations of@Componentfor more specific use cases (in the

 persistence, service, and presentation layers, respectively).

-Therefore, you can annotate your component classes with@Component
+Therefore, you can annotate your component classes with@Component,

-but, by annotating them with@Repository
+but, by annotating them with@Repository,@Service, or@Controller

 instead, your classes are more properly suited for processing by tools